 Bandhan Bank short term deposits

-If you have money to place for between 6 and 8 months, Bandhan Bank FDs has to be among the best short term investment plans.
+If you have money to place for between 6 and one year, Bandhan Bank FDs has to be among the best short term investment plans.

 RBL Bank Savings Account